Gonzlud/Gonzlud/README.md

 - 👋 Hi, I’m @Gonzlud
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning python
 - 🌌 "Fantasia has no limits"